What Is Considered Arson in New York?

 There are a number of affirmative defenses to Arson in the Third Degree:

-- Defendant was the only person with ownership interest in the building or motor vehicle that was damaged by fire or explosion.
+- The defendant was the only person with an ownership interest in the building or motor vehicle that was damaged by fire or explosion.

-These defenses only apply to situations where (a) the Defendant’s sole intent was to destroy the property for a lawful purpose and (b) Defendant had no reason to believe that his conduct might endanger the safety of another person or damage another building pr a motor vehicle.
+These defenses only apply to situations where (a) the Defendant’s sole intent was to destroy the property for a lawful and proper purpose and (b) the Defendant had no reason to believe that his conduct might endanger the safety of another person or damage another building or a motor vehicle.

 Example of Affirmative Defense to NY Arson in the Third Degree